imoize/plasmoid-ollamacontrol/README.md

 [Store link](https://store.kde.org/p/2196368/)

-1. Right click on the desktop
+1. Right click on the panel
-2. Click on "Enter Edit Mode"
-3. Click on "Add Widgets"
+2. Click on "Add or Manage Widgets"
-4. Click on "Get New Widgets"
+3. Click on "Get New"
-5. Click on "Download New Plasma Widgets"
+4. Click on "Download New Plasma Widgets"
-6. Search for "Ollama Control"
+5. Search for "Ollama Control"
-7. Click on "Install" and you're done!
+6. Click on "Install" and you're done!

 Go to Configure System Tray > Entries > System Services then choose "Show when relevant" or "Always shown"